Infomaker/NPWriterPluginBundle/plugins/se.infomaker.userbyline/README.md

 The following config is used in the plugin config:

-- `"useAuthorConcept": true` Boolean to indicate if AuthorConcept should be set or not, when user creates a new article, default value if omitted is set to true
+- `"supportEmail": "conceptadmin@myorg.com"` Optional email to display when user does not match any existing author concept.

 ```json
 {